Aggressive Guix garbage collection on the Dam

 4.3.
 Solution: don't pull, deploy

-When using guix deploy, the very expensive "Computing Guix derivation" step is run, not on the target computer, but on the computer from which guix deploy is run.
+the very expensive "Computing Guix derivation" step is run, not on the target computer, but on the computer from which guix deploy

-"Add beaverlabs channels by default.
-Without this, it won't remain after a reconfigure"
+(define (beaverlabs-channels os) "Add beaverlabs channels by default.
+Without this, it won't remain after a reconfigure" (modify-service os guix (channels %beaverlabs-channels) (guix (guix-for-channels %beaverlabs-channels))))

 5. Third caveat: you need store space to free store space